 Females have 6 to 10 litters a year.
 They have about 5 babies per litter.
-The house mouse usually lives for about 1 year.
+The house mouse lives for about 1 year.

-The house mouse usually enters a home in the fall and winter, looking for food and shelter.
+The house mouse usually enters a home in the fall and winter looking for food and shelter.
 They enter through holes or gaps in doors, walls, and foundations.
 A house mouse can squeeze through a crack as small as 1 cm (smaller than a dime).

-You often realize that you have a house mouse because you see droppings near food, under stoves, refrigerators, and under sinks.
+You often realize that you have a house mouse because you see droppings (poop) near food, under stoves, refrigerators, and under sinks.
 You may also find holes in boxes and bags that have food or garbage in them.

-Mice also cause damage by gnawing on insulation and building material, furniture, paper, clothing, and books.

-Mice contaminate food with their urine, hair, and droppings.
-Food can become contaminated with germs like Salmonella.
-Mice also carry fleas, mites, and the disease Hantavirus.
+Mice cause damage by gnawing on insulation and building material, furniture, paper, clothing, and books.
+They contaminate (put germs on) food with their urine, hair, and droppings.
+Food can become contaminated with germs like salmonella.
+Mice also carry fleas, mites, and the disease hantavirus.

 Keeping your house clean will help prevent mice from moving into your home.
 Once you know you have a house mouse, make sure to protect all food.
-Use glass or metal containers as mice can chew through plastic.
+Use glass or metal containers because mice can chew through plastic.

 You can buy both types of devices in hardware stores.
 Put the glue boards and snap traps in corners and across the paths that mice use (mice prefer to travel around the edge of a room).
 Make sure you check them often.

-- Put the dead and trapped mice, nesting material, droppings, and cleaning material in a sealed plastic bag and put in a garbage container that is outside.
+- Put the dead and trapped mice, nesting material, droppings, and cleaning material in a sealed plastic bag and put it in a garbage container outside.
 Before you take off the gloves, wash your gloved hands in the bleach solution.

-If you rent, you landlord must, by law, keep the home pest-free and hire a professional as needed.
+If you rent, your landlord must, by law, keep the home pest-free and hire a professional as needed.
 If your landlord doesn’t correct the problem, call Health Link at 811 to register a complaint for a health inspector.